 Meaning of Latin Plant Names

-For quick reference, this botanical nomenclature guide contains some of the most common meaning of Latin plant names that are found in popular garden plants.
+For quick reference, this botanical nomenclature guide (via Cindy Haynes, Dept. of Horticulture) contains some of the most common meanings of Latin plant names that are found in popular garden plants.

 |Origins or Habitat|